BONAIRE SCUBA DIVING – #1 SHORE DIVE DESTINATION FOR CARIBBEAN DIVE VACATIONS

 The remaining “top ten” sites on Bonaire, along with some fifty more, are all accessible from the shoreline along Bonaire’s leeward coast.
 In fact, no other destination comes close to offering as many or as varied shore diving options as Bonaire.
 Shore diving offers divers complete freedom to select not only the dive site to be visited, but the time to depart and the profile to dive.

 Bonaire’s fringing reef runs parallel to shore, making navigation simple, and enabling divers to adventure off in either direction from any one site.

-The Dive Friends Bonaire facilities make it easy dive on property or off at any of the 50+ shore dive sites running the length of Bonaires leeward coast.
-Once you arrive simply gear up, pull on your booties, wade in to chest deep water, slip on your fins and relax on your short surface swim (50 yards/meters of less) toward the drop off.
-Once descended, simply take your landmark (often the mooring buoy) make your dive, and on the way back, slowly head toward shore while enjoying the shallows where you’re likely to find pods of squid and long nose needle fish hovering just below the surface, or the yellow headed jaw fish hiding in the coral rubble.
+The Dive Friends Bonaire facilities make it easy for guests staying at Den Laman to dive on property or off at any of the 50+ shore dive sites running the length of Bonaire’s leeward coast.
+Once you arrive, simply gear up, pull on your booties, wade into chest deep water, slip on your fins and relax on your short surface swim (50 yards/meters of less) toward the drop off.
+Once descended, simply take your landmark (often the mooring buoy), make your dive, and on the way back, slowly head toward shore while enjoying the shallows where you are likely to find pods of squid and long nose needle fish hovering just below the surface, or the yellow headed jaw fish hiding in the coral rubble.

-Boat diving adds another dimension to your dive experience on Bonaire, giving you the opportunity to visit sites on nearby Klein Bonaire where the topography will be noticeably different, or other sites not accessible from shore.
-Dive Friends Bonaire offers two-tank boat morning dives departing daily, at 9:00 and one-tank afternoon boat dives (with a minimum of 6 divers) departing at 2:00 pm .
+Boat diving adds another dimension to your dive experience on Bonaire, giving you the opportunity to visit sites to nearby Klein Bonaire, where the topography will be noticeably different, or other sites not accessible from shore.
+Dive Friends Bonaire offers two-tank boat morning dives departing daily, at 8:15 and one-tank afternoon boat dives (with a minimum of 4 divers) departing at 2:15 pm.
 Follow the dive guide or explore on your own, the choice is yours.